perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Choice:
 ```

-Next I decompiled the binary.
+Next we decompile the binary.
 Option2 2 and 5 were rather straightforward (2 outputs the playlist and 5 exits the program), but Options 1, 3, and 4 looked interesting.

-##### Import Song
+#### Import Song

 Below is the edited decompilation of `import_song`, the function that gets called when selecting Option 1.